spatulatom/react-next-auth/README.md

   <p>
-    'projects' is a portfolio website - this repository contains its source code
+    'joke's manager' is a fullstack Next.js app - this repository contains its source code
        <br />
-    <a href="https://spatulatom.github.io/projects-online/"><strong>View the deployed website »</strong></a>
+    <a href="https://react-next-auth-ashy.vercel.app/"><strong>View the deployed app on Vercel »</strong></a>
     <br />
     <br />